Arthur Chevrolet: Biography

-Driving a Frontenac, Arthur qualified for the Indianapolis 500 again in 1916, but was forced out after 35 laps when the car developed ignition magneto problems.
+Driving a Frontenac, Chevrolet qualified for the Indianapolis 500 again in 1916, but was forced out after 35 laps when the car developed ignition magneto problems.
 His driving career ended during practice rounds for the 1920 Indianapolis 500 when he was severely injured in a crash.
 Brother Gaston won that year's race in a Frontenac, but Gaston was killed in a California race a few months later.

-In 1928, Arthur filed with the US Patent Office for an 'Overhead Valve Engine'.
+In 1928, Chevrolet filed with the US Patent Office for an 'Overhead Valve Engine'.
 Patent #1,744,526 was awarded on January 21, 1930.

-In 1929 Arthur and Louis Chevrolet left the auto business altogether to form the Chevrolet Brothers Aircraft Company with a new engine of their design (Chevrolair).
+In 1929, Arthur and Louis Chevrolet left the auto business altogether to form the Chevrolet Brothers Aircraft Company with a new engine of their design (Chevrolair).
 The business was unsuccessful and was eventually taken over by investors.
 Arthur and Louis returned to automobiles, becoming pioneer leaders in the development of sprint type race cars.
-In 1990 Arthur and his brother were inducted to the inaugural class of the National Sprint Car Hall of Fame & Museum.
+In 1990, Arthur and his brother were inducted to the inaugural class of the National Sprint Car Hall of Fame & Museum.

-In 1942 Arthur Chevrolet retired to Slidell, Louisiana.
+In 1942, Chevrolet retired to Slidell, Louisiana.
 Suffering from depression, he committed suicide by hanging in 1946, only nine days shy of his 62nd birthday.